JamesLMilner/terra-draw/packages/terra-draw-maplibre-gl-adapter/README.md

 ## Getting Started

 For full getting started instructions for Terra Draw please read the [getting started guide in the GitHub repository](https://github.com/JamesLMilner/terra-draw/blob/main/guides/1.GETTING_STARTED.md).
-To get started with the MapboxGL adapter, please see the detailed [guide on adapters in the GitHub repository](https://github.com/JamesLMilner/terra-draw/blob/main/guides/3.ADAPTERS.md) to understand which are supported and how to get started with them.
+To get started with the MapLibre adapter, please see the detailed [guide on adapters in the GitHub repository](https://github.com/JamesLMilner/terra-draw/blob/main/guides/3.ADAPTERS.md) to understand which are supported and how to get started with them.
 The guide has a specific section on the [TerraDrawMapLibreGLAdapter](https://github.com/JamesLMilner/terra-draw/blob/main/guides/3.ADAPTERS.md#maplibre).

 #### Installation